African-American music: Mid-20th century (1940s–1960s)

 By the mid-1950s, many R&B songs were getting "covered" by white artists and the recordings got more airplay on the mainstream radio stations.
 For example, "Presley quickly covered "Tutti Frutti" ...So did Pat Boone", according to New Yorker.
 "In 1956, seventy-six per cent of top R.&.B. songs also made the pop chart; in 1957, eighty-seven per cent made the pop chart; in 1958, it was ninety-four per cent.
 The marginal market had become the main market, and the majors had got into the act."

-The 1950s marked a significant uptick in the allure of blues, captivating audiences both in the US and across the pond in the UK, reminiscent of early 20th-century styles.
-Alongside this blues resurgence, Doo-wop center stage, enchanting listeners with its unique blend of vocal group harmonies, playful nonsense syllables, minimal instrumentation, and straightforward lyrics.
-Doo-wop, often featuring solo artists with backing groups, emphasized lead singers who played a prominent role in the musical arrangement.
-Simultaneously, a secularized version of American gospel music, known as soul, emerged in the mid-1950s, led by trailblazers like Ray Charles, Jackie Wilson and Sam Cooke.
-This soulful wave had a profound impact, influencing not only surf music but also paving the way for chart-topping girl groups like The Angels and The Shangri-Las.
-In a dance revolution, 1959 saw Hank Ballard releasing a song tailored for the new dance craze, "The Twist", which would become a sensation defining the early '60s.
+The 1950s also saw increased popularity of blues, both in the US and the UK, in the style from the early 20th century.
+Doo-wop also become popular in the 1950s.
+Doo-wop had been developed through vocal group harmony, employing different vocal parts, nonsense syllables, little or no instrumentation, and simple lyrics.
+It usually involved single artists appearing with a backing group.
+Solo billing was given to lead singers who were more prominent in the musical arrangement.
+A secularized form of American gospel music called soul also developed in the mid-1950s, with pioneers such as Ray Charles, Jackie Wilson and Sam Cooke leading the wave.
+Soul and R&B became a major influence on surf music, and with chart-topping girl groups including The Angels and The Shangri-Las.
+In 1959, Hank Ballard released a song for the new dance style "The Twist", which became a new dance craze in the early '60s.

 In 1959, Berry Gordy founded Motown Records, the first record label to primarily feature African-American artists, which aimed at achieving crossover success.
 The label developed an innovative, and commercially successful, style of soul music with distinctive pop elements.
-Its early roster included The Miracles, Martha and the Vandellas, Marvin Gaye, The Temptations, and The Supremes.
+Its early roster included The Miracles, Martha and the Vandellas, Marvin Gaye, Stevie Wonder, The Temptations, and The Supremes.
 Black divas such as Aretha Franklin became '60s crossover stars.
 In the UK, British blues became a gradually mainstream phenomenon, returning to the United States in the form of the British Invasion, a group of bands led by The Beatles and The Rolling Stones who performed blues and R&B-inspired pop with both traditional and modern aspects.
 WGIV in Charlotte, North Carolina, was one of a few radio stations dedicated to African-American music that started during this period.